snehilms/flint-lab-assignment/README.md

 4. Percentage change of 12 hr of the token balance shown in creative way using Speedometer
 5. Notification provided when balanced is reduced by 10% on the UI.

+## Note:
+I am sharing the API keys with the users since this is for assignment purpose, ideal practice to prepare a separate env variable for local deployment or secrets for production

 ## Contributing